 - Recording your debits and credits accurately.
 Any errors in recorded data will likely arise as you fill out your balance sheet.
 This can help ensure accuracy in both your record-keeping and financial decision-making.

 You’ve likely taken a math class before.
 This means you know that errors can occur easily and frequently when dealing with numbers.
-Your balance sheet will be no exception.
+Your balance sheet math will be no exception.
 When doing your calculations, you’re bound to run into an issue here and there.

 Potential issues can arise depending on how you tallied your information and what information you chose to include.
 For example, sometimes when you’re creating your balance sheet, your total assets may not match your total liabilities plus your shareholders’ equity.
 When this happens, it may be due to: